How to Expedite the Processing of I-131 Travel Document?

 If someone suddenly needs to travel outside the United States because of an emergency or severe hardship, they may be able to convince the USCIS to issue an emergency advance parole right away.
 However, the USCIS usually grants emergency advance parole only in the most urgent of cases.
 Unfortunately, no emergency refugee travel document or emergency reentry permit exists.

 In order to achieve emergency advance parole, an applicant will need to call USCIS ((800) 375-5283) to schedule an appointment to meet with a USCIS adjudicator at a local USCIS field office about the Form I-131 and its accompanying evidence.
-Often the emergency advance parole will be issued on the same day as the USCIS appointment.
+Applicant needs to bring a complete I-131 form, compelling evidence and filing fee.
+Often the emergency advance parole will be issued on the same day as the USCIS appointment if the local USCIS officer is convinced by the accompanying evidence.